PyCQA/flake8/docs/source/plugin-development/registering-plugins.rst

         # snip ...
     )

-We tell setuptools to register our entry point "X" inside the specific grouping of entry-points that flake8 should look in.
+We tell setuptools to register our entry point ``X`` inside the specific grouping of entry-points that flake8 should look in.

 |Flake8| presently looks at three groups: